olledejong/rp2/three_chamber/README.md

 Once these paths have been provided, a NWB file will be created and written to the selected output directory for each animal.

-#### 2. Extract information to align the EEG and video/behavioural data
+#### II.
+Extract information to align the EEG and video/behavioural data

 As we wish to create epochs based on behavioural data, we need to align the EEG data and the video.